Diagnosing bowel cancer

 The camera relays images to a monitor, which allows the doctor to check for any abnormal areas within the rectum or bowel that could be the result of cancer.
 As with a sigmoidoscopy, a biopsy may also be performed during the test.

-A colonoscopy usually takes about one hour to complete, and most people can go home once they have recovered from the effects of the sedative.
+A colonoscopy usually takes about an hour to complete, and most people can go home once they have recovered from the effects of the sedative.

-After the procedure, you will probably feel drowsy for a while so you will need to arrange for someone to accompany you home and it is best for elderly people to have someone with them for 24 hours after the test.
+After the procedure, you will probably feel drowsy for a while, so you will need to arrange for someone to accompany you home.
+It is best for elderly people to have someone with them for 24 hours after the test.
 You will be advised not to drive for 24 hours.

 During the procedure, gas is used to inflate the bowel using a thin, flexible tube placed in your rectum.
 CT scans are then taken from a number of different angles.